IACET CEUs Offered: 0.7

 - DESCRIBE common nonconformities that can occur when reporting measurement results, including SI unit and symbol errors;

-- EMPLOY template job aids, checklists and other tools that can be used to successfully complete a calibration certificate review;
+- EMPLOY template job aids, checklists and other tools that can be used to successfully complete a calibration certificate evaluation;

 - ANALYZE “real world” certificate examples to discover nonconformities and propose appropriate corrective, preventive, and improvement actions.